blucin/result-scraper-cvmu/README.md

 end = '5211060'
 ...
 ```
-> TODO: Add support for configs
+> TODO: Add support for configs, pull requests are welcome.